Plutonomicon/plutarch-plutus/GUIDE.md

 ## Plutus Core constants

 Often, you will need to build a Plutus core constant.
 You can do this using `Some` and `ValueOf`.
-Here&#39;s how `pcon PTrue` creates a Plutarch term that actually evaluates to a Plutus core constant representing a boolean-
+Here's how `pcon PTrue` creates a Plutarch term that actually evaluates to a Plutus core constant representing a boolean-

 ```haskell
 import qualified PlutusCore as PLC